ropensci/roweb3/content/blog/2023-02-17-ropensci-news-digest-february-2023/index.md

 ```

 - In the pkgdown configuration for the reference index you can use [topic matching helpers](https://pkgdown.r-lib.org/reference/build_reference.html#topic-matching) such as `has_concept()` and `lacks_concepts()`.

+### Gotcha: `invisible()` needs `return()`

+The official man entry for `invisible()` [says that it](https://stat.ethz.ch/R-manual/R-devel/library/base/html/invisible.html):

+> Return[s] a (temporarily) invisible copy of an object"

+This might make it sound like `invisible()` directly implements an active **return** function, which it does not.
+While not strictly wrong, this statement is potentially misleading, especially followed as it is by the *Details*:

+> This function can be useful when it is desired to have functions return values which can be assigned, but which do not print when they are not assigned.

+`invisible()` will only directly *return* from a function when it is wrapped in an active `return()` statement: `return(invisible())`; or when it's the very last line of the function code.

+This is all very nicely explained by [Peter Meissner on Stack Overflow](https://stackoverflow.com/a/38905341).

+### A testing pattern: adding switches to your code

+A recent R-hub blog post [explains a pattern for testing your package's behavior in for instance the absence of an internet connection, without turning off wifi](https://blog.r-hub.io/2023/01/23/code-switch-escape-hatch-test/).
+It's based on using an early return in a helper function based on the presence of a specifically named environment variable (`MYPKG.TEST.NOINTERNET`) and on setting that environment variable locally in a test through `withr::local_envvar()`.

+### Code comments tips

+Another R-hub blog post [presents tips for writing as few comments as possible, while making the code as readable as possible](https://blog.r-hub.io/2023/01/26/code-comments-self-explaining-code/).

 <!-- To be curated by hand -->